Skip to main content

 Fresh Relevance can export real-time ecommerce data through FTP or other methods for your third-party ESP, CRM, or analytics package.

-Updated over 4 months ago
+Updated over a week ago

 There are several methods by which the data can reach your systems:

+Fresh Relevance doesn’t store the data.
+This is a real-time feed and when it's gone, it's gone.
 Best practice is to configure the Firehose for your account as early as possible.
 This allows you to control how and where the data is sent.

 Since October 1st 2020, the system automatically exports Firehose data to a fallback configuration - this is an AWS S3 bucket managed by Fresh Relevance.